Bjorkstrand scores in SO, Blue Jackets rally past Carolina

 Hamilton’s assist on the play pushed his points streak to 11 games, marking the longest active string in the NHL.

-Svechnikov, who produced his first goal in seven games, opened the scoring with his first even-strength goal since Feb.
+Svechnikov, who had his first goal in seven games, opened the scoring with his first even-strength goal since Feb.
 16.

+“There’s a lot of good in there,” Brind’Amour said.
+“It was a good game by us.
+I thought we stuck with it. … I’ll take that effort.”

 The Blue Jackets pulled even 39 seconds into the second period.
 Bjorkstrand’s shot bounced around before going off Hamilton’s skate and into the net.